- University Vehicles

 - Be subject to applicable University disciplinary procedures for violations of university policy or rules.

-Those persons holding Class B licenses are subject to random testing for drugs or alcohol.
+The drivers operating these vehicles are subject to random testing for drugs or alcohol.
 Positive test results will be cause for immediate suspension of privileges to drive USD vehicles and may result in disciplinary action up to and including termination.

 Departments operating vehicles for 16+ individuals are required to follow all state and federal DOT regulations for the operation of said vehicles and the hiring, testing and supervision of drivers.